Matching Week

 To the complete application guide (Engl.)

-This online course compares the application process with the announcement of a blogbuster: Your cover letter teases the offer you are making to your desired employer.
-Your CV works like a trailer and provides information about the setting and story in 2-3 minutes.
+This online course compares the application process with the announcement of a blockbuster: Your cover letter teases the offer you are making to your desired employer.
+Your CV works like a trailer and conveys information about the setting and story in 2-3 minutes.
 Once interest has been aroused, it's time for the blogbuster moment - the interview.

 - Course 1: Convince with your application: